dipsylala/LEDStick_TFT/README.md

 In both cases if you need debug, the application sends diagnostics over the serial port.

+## Troubleshooting
+* Blank screen on startup
+	If you're running a Sainsmart screen you might be running a slightly different variation.
+In the UTFT\tft_drivers\ssd1289\ library folder there are 2 files:
+	* initlcd.h
+	* initlcd.h.original
+    Try deleting or renaming the initlcd.h to initlcd.h.new Then rename the initlcd.h.original to initlcd.h

+* Selecting Solid/Fade causes the Arduino to reboot.
+	There's a chance you're not supplying enough amperage to the Arduino/Stick A Mega 2560 running the software draws approx 330mA 20% brightness, 144 pixels showing white: 540mA
+	9% brightness, 144 pixels showing white: 413mA
+	If you're running this off a USB port it may not be able to support a higher amperage and things start rebooting.

 ## API Reference

 I've made this extensible (mainly so I could test it, but I'm using this for a Teensy version that's controlled by bluetooth)